Solar panels that don’t ruin the view

 That got us thinking.
 Could a ground-mounted solar panel array be made to look beautiful?
 To a man with a hammer everything looks like a nail, so it’s probably understandable that our minds would turn first to timber framing.

 The problem?
-Any timber frame or post and beam solar panel mounting solution is going to be more expensive than an off-the-shelf ground rack or pole mount system.
+Any timber frame or post and beam solar panel mounting solution is going to be more expensive than a ground rack or pole mount system.

 But what if the supporting structure for the PV panels was a dual-use structure?
 Suddenly the economics change.
-A timber frame solar panel carport anyone?
+A solar panel car port anyone?